Impact of current-induced magnons on spin-orbit torque analysis: Supplementary information

 \subsection{SF-UMR as a modulation of the magnetization}

-Magnon generation and annihilation depends on the angle of the magnetization and the current-induced spins via $\bm{\sigma} \cdot \bm{M} = \sin \theta \sin \varphi$ for the case of Pt/Py interface where $\bm{M}$ is the dimensionless magnetization.
-Therefore, at $\theta = \pi/2$, following Refs.~\citenum{Noel2024a, Noel2024b}, the magnetization is
+Magnon generation and annihilation depend on the angle of the magnetization and the current-induced spins via $\bm{\sigma} \cdot \bm{M} = -\sin \theta \sin \varphi$ for the case of Py/Pt interface where $\bm{M}$ is the dimensionless magnetization.
+Therefore, at $\theta = \pi/2$, following the formalism of Refs.~\citenum{Noel2024a, Noel2024b}, the magnetization is

-The relative change $\Delta M(I)$ is an odd function of the current $I$, assumed to be primarily linear for low currents.
-Since we are at room temperature, $M$ can be greater than 1 with an applied current due to magnon annihilation.
+$\Delta M(I) \geq 0$ measures the relative decrease when $\bm{\sigma} \parallel \bm{M}$ and magnons are generated, and is an odd function of the current $I$, assumed to be primarily linear for low currents.
+Since we are at room temperature, $M$ can be greater than 1 with an applied current in case of magnon annihilation ($\bm{\sigma} \parallel -\bm{M}$).

-The amplitudes of AMR ($R_a$) and PHE ($R_P$) are approximately proportional to $M^2$ \cite{Hamzic1978,Noel2024a}, therefore we can extend their expressions in Eq.~\ref{eq:R} as
+The amplitudes of AMR ($R_a$) and PHE ($R_P$) are approximately proportional to $M^2$ \cite{Gerlach1930, Potter1931, Mott1936,Hamzic1978}, therefore we can extend their expressions in Eq.~\ref{eq:R} as

-The magnon magnetoresistance $R_\mathrm{MMR}\propto -H$ \cite{Mihai2008} from isotropic electron-magnon scattering is also relevant.
-It contributes to $R_0$ (see Eq.~\ref{eq:Rb}) which is plotted in Fig.~\ref{SIfig:RP}.
-We expect that it is also affected by current-induced or -annihilated magnons, therefore, we describe its correction as $ R_M \Delta M \sin \varphi$.
+The magnon magnetoresistance $R_\mathrm{MMR}$ \cite{Mihai2008} from isotropic electron-magnon scattering is also relevant.
+It contributes to the approximately linear field-dependence of $R_0$ (see Eq.~\ref{eq:Rb}) which is plotted in Fig.~\ref{SIfig:RP}.
+We expect that it is also affected by current-induced or -annihilated magnons, therefore, we describe its correction as $ R_M \Delta M \bm{\sigma}\cdot \bm{M} = -R_M \Delta M \sin \varphi$ where $R_M > 0$.
 The amplitude of AHE ($R_A$) can also be modified by $\Delta M$ but it does not come into play since it is multiplied by $\cos \theta = 0$ according to Eq.~\ref{eq:Ra}.

 As a result, since $\Delta M \propto I$, all of the above contribute to the 2$\omega$ signal as